mbark/messaging-service/readme.md

 ### GET range
 Call `get_range` with two parameters: `start` and `end` to read a range of messages idenfitied by their indexes.
+If you omit `end` or send `-1` you will read all messages from `start` till the end of the list.
 ``` shell
 $ ./cli_msgr get_range 0 1
 HTTP/1.1 200 OK